hatchjaw/faust-ddsp/README.md

 These are just duplicates from each neuron.
 Typically, in machine learning applications, gradients are aggregated by taking the mean -- however, there are multiple methods of aggregation; we will stick to averaging for now.
 As a result, we provide these gradients (in this case, 3 gradients) for previous layer's backprop.

 #### Limitations of the backpropagation approach
 As stated above, we need input gradients from a layer to be fed into the backpropagation algorithm for a previous layer.
 This is to ensure that we obtain appropriate gradients for backprop.
-In this context, appropriate gradients mean the derivative of $L$ with respect to all parameters of that neuron.
+Appropriate gradients, in this context, also means the derivative of $L$ with respect to all parameters of that neuron.

 Obviously, to do this, we implement the chain rule algorithm, by symbolically completing application of the chain rule as a final step.
 This is a major limitation we noticed during development.

 #### FCL Algorithm
-This library is specifically developed for the sake of generalization.
+This library is specifically designed for building generalized neural networks.
 Users must note the following while using this library:
 - Be aware of the number of weights / biases that must enter a FC.
 - Note how to create the backpropagation environment.

 As a result, we define the following functions:

 ##### Forward Pass
 The forward pass includes the conversion of a neuron's parameter $w$, $b$ and $x$ to $y$ via an activation function.
-This is done via an FC.
-This FC is just a compilation of multiple neurons.
+This is done via the FC.
+This FC is just a collection of multiple neurons.

 ```faust
 df.fc(N, n, activationFn, learning_rate)